khalyomede/json-rs/README.md

     }
     ```

     Which means : a book can have many orders, and many orders can have many books in it.
-It is a join table and it requires to be stored in a separate table, thus the `bookOrder` table.
+It is a join table and it required to be stored in a separate table, thus the `book_order` table.

 ## Implementations